fakhrizulkifli/Defeating-PHP-GD-imagecreatefromgif/README.md

 imagedestroy($gif);
 ?>
 ```
 >So this is the hexadecimal dump before the new image recreation.
-As you can see at the 4th and 5th lines, there are >nothing.
+As you can see at the 4th and 5th lines, there are nothing and please notice that there are still EXIF data.

 ![before](http://i.imgur.com/DSuLQdy.png "Before Recreate")

 >After the recreation, the new image file hexadecimal dump also have that "sweet spot" where nothing is appended there.
+Also the EXIF data is already removed after the recreation process.
 So let's try injecting our backdoor there.

 ![after](http://i.imgur.com/E9Ycpro.png "After Recreate")